|

 Mandolin came out in

-the USA and it will probably do for Kefallonia
+the USA and I assumed it would do for Kefallonia

 what Summer